 IMPORTANT RIGHTS FOR TEXAS DWI SUSPECTS

 First, you have the right to refuse a breathalyzer, blood, or urine alcohol test.
-Refusal will result in automatic drivers license suspension for a minimum of 90 days (a minimum of one year if you are under age 21), but it cannot be used as evidence against you in court.
+Refusal will result in automatic drivers license suspension for a minimum of 90-180 days, but it cannot be used as evidence against you in trial.

 It is critical to contact Houston DWI attorney Tristan LeGrande immediately if you have been charged with a DWI; the State of Texas will take actions to suspend your drivers license and will aggressively pursue criminal charges against you.